grafana/loki/docs/clients/promtail/pipelines.md

 A timestamp stage will parse data from the `extracted` map and set the `time` value which will be stored by Loki.
 The timestamp stage is important for having log entries in the correct order.
-In the absence of this stage, promtail will associate the current timestamp to the log entry.
+In the absence of this stage, Promtail will associate the current timestamp to the log entry.

 ```yaml